dickdral/apex-copy_to_clipboard/README.md

 ## Change history
 - V1.0    Initial version
-- V1.1    Support for Apex hidden items added
+- V1.1    Added support for Apex hidden items and JQuery selections

 ## Requirements
 The plugin can be used with Apex 5.0 and Apex 5.1.